 She married Joseph Marion Howorth in 1928.

-In 1931, Howorth was elected to the Mississippi House of Representatives as a representative of Hinds County.
-Howorth moved to Washington, D.C. in 1934 where she was named to the Board of Appeals of the Veteran Administration.
+In 1931, Howorth was elected as one of the three state Representatives for Hinds County.
+She moved to Washington, D.C. in 1934 where she was named to the Board of Appeals of the Veteran Administration.
 Howorth was active for many years in the National Federation of Business and Professional Women (BPW) and was program coordinator for the BPW from 1937 to 1939.

 - Lucy Somerville Howorth: Lawyer, Politician, and Feminist.
 Martha H. Swain, Mississippi History Now (2009)